Skip to main content

 • documentation: arrangements for keeping education- or training-related documentation.

-Where it is found that an accredited provider no longer fulfils the accreditation requirements, the Head of the REA instructs the provider to eliminate the shortcomings identified and may also instruct the provider to carry out a self-evaluation.
+Where it is found that an institution or entity no longer fulfils at least one of the accreditation requirements, the Head of the REA instructs it to eliminate the shortcomings identified and may also instruct it to carry out a self-evaluation.
 If shortcomings are not eliminated within the specified timeframe, the Head of the REA may withdraw accreditation.
+Where this is the case, the institution or entity may re-apply for accreditation at least a year after the date of the withdrawal.